Health Sciences - Nutrition and Foods, Bachelor of Science

 Details Accordion Closed

-Take at least 78 units with Grade of "C" or better in each course:
+Take the following 82 - 86 units with a Grade of "C" or better in each course:

 - BIO 181, BIO 201, BIO 201L, BIO 202, BIO 202L, BIO 205, BIO 205L (15 units)